rtbo/dopamine/client/SPEC.md

 - `dop depinstall`
   - Download and install the dependencies
   - Dependencies that are not built for the chosen profile are built.
-  - They are installed in a per-dependency and per-profile directory under the `~/.dopamine/package` directory.
+  - They are installed in a per-dependency and per-profile directory under the `~/.dopamine/packages` directory.
 - `dop depinstall --stage [prefix]`
   - Same as `dop depinstall` except that dependencies are staged in the given prefix.
-  - The build process will use the dependencies installed in `[prefix]` instead of the ones in the `~/.dopamine/package` directory.
+  - The build process will use the dependencies installed in `[prefix]` instead of the ones in the `~/.dopamine/packages` directory.

 ## Source command

 Download package source code.

+_Requirements_:
+- The `source` recipe function, if provided, must effectively download the package source code and return the path.
+- If the `source` function returns successfully, the return value is written to `$SRC_FLG`.
+- If the package embeds the source code, the `source` symbol may be a constant string, which is interpreted as a relative path from `$PKG` to the source directory.
+- If the `source` symbol is omitted, `'.'` is assumed.

+_Command options_:

 - `dop source` :heavy_check_mark:
   - Execute the `source` function of the recipe file.
-  - The function is always executed from the package directory.
   - If `source` symbol is a string, the source code is expected local with the package, `source` being the relative path to the source directory.
 - ....